Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese (Video)

-This Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese is the best recipe I’ve tried for pureed cauliflower!
-And this tasty cauliflower mash is perfect for a side dish when you don’t want mashed potatoes.
+This Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese is the best recipe I’ve tried for mashed cauliflower!
+And this tasty cauliflower mash is perfect for a side dish when you don’t want the carbs from mashed potatoes.

-I’ve seen many recipes comparing pureed cauliflower to potatoes, but this pureed cauliflower is perfectly happy about being cauliflower, and thrilled to be flavored with garlic, goat cheese, and Parmesan.
-And I think anyone who’s seriously limiting carbs will be happy to have this on their plate!
-It’s a delicious low-carb and Keto side dish any time of year.
+And everyone has seen recipes comparing pureed cauliflower to mashed potatoes, but this pureed cauliflower is perfectly happy about being cauliflower, and thrilled to be flavored with garlic, Parmesan, and goat cheese!
+And anyone who’s limiting carbs will be happy to have this on their plate; I hope you try it!